New Agenda of Russia-India Relations

 Yves here.
 This post provides a useful background on recent Russia-India dealings, how the Ukraine war disrupted them, and how they are getting on a new footing.
 As a finance person, perhaps I am putting too much weight on it, but India’s plans to accept the Russian Mir card looks to be an important step forward (not mentioned in this post but highlighted by Alexander Mercouris yesterday).
 He focused on that as India defying the prospect of US financial sanctions, which the US threatened to use against Turkiye after some of its banks started accepting them.
 The latest news I can find is that Turkiye’s banks indeed dropped them and are now working with Russia on a new payment mechanism.

-The Mir card could be important to Russia-Turkiye dealings in that Russia is annoyed that India is running a large trade surplus with Russia.
-Not only is the rupee not convertible outside India (which could be solved through exemptions or other means) but even if it wasn’t, what does Russia do with all this currency?
+The Mir card could be important to Russia-Turkiye dealings in that Russia is annoyed that India is running a large trade deficit with Russia.
+Not only is the rupee not convertible outside India (which could be solved through exemptions or other means) but even if it were, what does Russia do with all this currency?
 It’s not as if the rupee is a great store of value or that India has a lot of investible financial assets.
 More Russian tourists going to India would help reduce this imbalance.

 Finally, this development helps put paid to the common Western denigration of Russia, that it’s just a junior partner of China.
 China presumably was not wildly enthusiastic about the recent Russia economic and military pact with North Korea but could see it as beneficial in the larger frame of causing problems for US allies in the Pacific.
 In this case, China might not be stoked about Russia bolstering a regional competitor, but again likely sees Russia helping pull India away from the US as a significant plus.